minprog/project/flask/books/books.md

 #### Step 4: search

 Now we need some method to discover books.
 Something a bit more user friendly than directly typing in the isbn in the browser's URL bar.
-Let's start working on the search page.
+So let's start working on the search page.

 1. Create a template for the search page and add a route to `app.py`.
 2. The search page will need a form to search with.
-For inspiration, check out `
+For inspiration, check out the `index.html` template from lecture.
+Go ahead and add a search form to your template.
+3. Now add the necessary logic to your search route in `app.py` to search the database.
+Per the requirements you will need to support search for isbn, title, author, or any part of them.
+No need to worry about combinations, but do feel free to challenge yourself.
+Be sure to check your work every now and again while working on this step.
+Even though you might not have a template to render results just yet, you can still print out any matching books to the terminal by simply calling `print()` in `app.py`.
+4. Now extend the search template with a list or a table to display the results of the search if any.
+We recommend this method over introducing another template as this way the user can keep searching without having to navigate to a new page.
+For inspiration check out the `flights.html` template from lecture.
+5. Finally, make sure that a user can click on any book in the search results to take them to that book's page.

+> The lecture introduces `like` as a method to search for similar results "like" the query.
+Odds are you will find `ilike` helpful for this step.
+It operates the same as `like`, just case insensitive.

 #### Step 5: descriptions and book covers

+`books.csv` contains a sizeable number of books, but has quite limited information on each book.
+This makes for a rather dull book page.
+So let us build on the shoulders of giants and use online resources to extend our book page.

+1. First up, let's add books covers to the book page.
+For this [openlibrary.org](https://openlibrary.org) provides a helpful little Cover API over at <https://openlibrary.org/dev/docs/api/covers>.
+All the instructions on the API and how to use it are on that page.
+2. Next, let's add descriptions to the book page.

 #### Step 6: reviews